Lithuanians in the Chicago area: Media

 First published in 1903, the Draugas (Friend) is the first Lithuanian newspaper in the United States and is printed by the Lithuanian Catholic Press Society in Chicago.
 Other Lithuanian publications include Amerikos Lietuvis (Lithuanian American), Vakarai (The West), and Čikagos Aidas (Echo Chicago).
-These newspapers not only provide news and current events that involve Lithuanians living in Chicago, but also stories from around the entire world, such as economic, political and social trends relevant to Lithuanian-speaking peoples.
+These newspapers provide news and current events that involve Lithuanians living in Chicago, along stories from around the entire world, such as economic, political and social trends relevant to Lithuanian-speaking peoples.
 These publications can most often be found in local stores in which Lithuanians shop at, some examples are Brookhaven in Darien, Peter’s Deli in Lemont, and Lassak Deli in Willowbrook and these are also found online.

 Naujienos was printed from 1914 through the 1980s, Vilnis was printed from 1920-1989, Liaudies Menas (The People's Art) was printed 1950–1951.

 Festivals

-Years ago, the Lithuanian Song festival (Dainų Šventė) and Dance Festival (Šokių Šventė) have been held at the now-demolished International Amphitheatre, originally near the Stockyards on the south side of Chicago.
-In 2015, the Song Festival has been held at the UIC Pavilion a couple of times and the Dance Festival held in the suburb of Rosemont, not far from Chicago O'Hare Airport.
+The Lithuanian Song Festival (Dainų Šventė) and Dance Festival (Šokių Šventė) were held at the now-demolished International Amphitheatre.
+In recent years, the Song Festival has been held at the UIC Pavilion and the Dance Festival held in the suburb of Rosemont, Illinois.